zalando/skipper/docs/reference/filters.md

 ### responseCookie

+Appends a cookie to the response via "Set-Cookie" header.
+It derives cookie domain by removing one subdomain from the request hostname domain.
-Appends cookies to responses in the "Set-Cookie" header.
-The response cookie accepts an optional argument to control the max-age property of the cookie, of type `int`, in seconds.
-The response cookie accepts an optional fourth argument, "change-only", to control if the cookie should be set on every response, or only if the request does not contain a cookie with the provided name and value.
+The filter accepts an optional argument to set the `Max-Age` attribute of the cookie, of type `int`, in seconds.
+Use zero to expire the cookie immediately.
+An optional fourth argument, "change-only", controls if the cookie should be set on every response, or only if the request does not contain a cookie with the provided name and value.